 GROWTH OPTION 3 - MERGERS AND ACQUISITIONS, AND OPERATIONS AND MAINTENANCE OF OTHERS’ TRANSMISSION ASSETS

-Prepared by PricewaterhouseCoopers Securities (PwCS)

 Introduction and Description of Option

 This paper evaluates the opportunity to create growth for the mega-transco through the aggressive pursuit of domestic merger and acquisition (M&A) opportunities and the acquisition of operating and maintenance (O&M) rights over the gas and electric networks of third parties.
 The focus is on identifying opportunities that Cristobal or Texas would be unlikely to pursue on its own, without the combination.
 The key elements of this approach include: